cachedout/eventdriventalk/README.md

 As the events arrive at management nodes, they are routed through a decision engine.
 The decision engine checks to see if the event is one which should be acted upon.
 If so, it proceeds to run the event through a series of rules to determine if an action should be taken.
-In a more full-featured decision engine these rules could (and should) be chained, although this example does not support chained rules.
+If a rule matches, actions are taken and the next rule is evaluated.
+More complex rules engines are obviously possible and desireable.
+One good place to explore might be [Pyke](http://pyke.sourceforge.net/knowledge_bases/rule_bases.html).

 As an event flows through the decision engine, various rules may check a series of registers.
 These registers maintain an ongoing state by allowing events to modify a shared K/V store.
 These registers